-1 1 Digital audio A audio recording, as well as for further stora is a format for presenting audio data used in digital audio recording, as well as for further storage of the recorded material on a computer and other electronic media.
-2 is a sound recorded on a medium without digital transformation by electromechanical methods and reproduced in the same way. is a set of coordinates describing a sound wave, and which we cannot directly hear without conversion into an analogue signal.
+1 Digital audio is a format for presenting audio data used in digital audio recording, as well as for further storage of the recorded material on a computer and other electronic media.
+2 Audio codec B is a sound recorded on a medium without digital transformation by electromechanical methods and reproduced in the same way.
+3 Quantization С is a set of coordinates describing a sound wave, and which we cannot directly hear without conversion into an analogue signal.

-4 Digital audio format U playback The file format defermines the structure a 5 5 Audio file E th The second is a computer program implementing an algorithm that compresses and decompresses digital audio data according to a given audio file or streaming media audio coding format.
+4 Digital audio format III playback The file format determines the structure and 5 Audio file E is a computer program implementing an algorithm that compresses and decompresses digital audio data according to a given audio file or streaming media audio coding format.
 Audio codecs are used to eliminate the redundancy of audio data, with the help of which audio data is compressed.
 6 Analogue audio F is dividing the range of the signal readout values into a finite number of levels and rounding these values to one of the two levels closest to them.